godnaked/analogue-clock/README.md

 based on examples by pimoroni

-tick seems to be off - seconds are not clean
+tick seems to be off - seconds are off